CloudBoltSoftware/cloudbolt-forge/blueprints/multi_node_kubernetes_cluster/README.md

 ### kubectl

-This Blueprint utilizes kubectl to manage existing kubernetes clusters
+This Blueprint utilizes kubectl to manage existing Kubernetes clusters

 kubectl will be included with Cloudbolt versions 9.2+ See https://kubernetes.io/docs/tasks/tools/install-kubectl/ for more information on kubectl.